Fabio-A-Sa/Privago/docs/milestone3/report.md

 ## TODO

+Abstract is well written but lacks detail in terms of key results obtained; no references should be used in it Figures and tables should all be referenced in the text No tables documenting top results retrieved (impossible to validate evaluation metrics) Discussion is interesting but fails to link back to some previous choices (e.g., where was the influence of synonyms felt, if at all?)
+Precision-recall curves are not discussed at all and have a wrong pattern

 > Colocar em anexo os resultados de cada query para servir de apoio à avaliação.
 O que colocar?
 Query, index, relevant/n-relevant, o nome do hotel, a review? <br>
 > Colocar um ficheiro no código com isso? <br>